Write a Book Template: Exploring How to Structure a Book

 In the links below, you’ll discover examples of how to structure a book.
 With a bit of internet elbow grease, you can find a synopsis of these approaches to storytelling.

 I suggest surveying the various methods to gain writing insights into the overlapping theories.
 With that said, however, if you’re anything like me, it’s easy to get overwhelmed with the inconsistent terminology.
+Also, many of these approaches focus on the ‘theory’ alone and leave the creation of the write a book template up to you.

 Storytelling Structure Patterns

 After surveying the different approaches to story structure, I selected and studied books written by four teachers whose writing style and descriptions resonated with me.
 What I discovered suggested there were more structural commonalities than differences.
+That gave me the idea to design my own write a book template.

 Check out the Books for Writers page and these respected writing teachers.